Personal Loan Vs. Auto Loan: Which One Should You Use?

 Cons Of Using A Personal Loan For A Car

-- Higher interest rates: Compared to an auto loan, a personal loan usually has a higher interest rate, assuming it’s Ultimately, you can pay much more for a shorter-term personal loan than a longer-term auto loan.
+- Higher interest rates: Compared to an auto loan, a personal loan usually has a higher interest rate, assuming it’s unsecured.
+Ultimately, you can pay much more for a shorter-term personal loan than a longer-term auto loan.